 d) Clarifying our understanding of their perspective by summarizing back to them our understanding of their perspective,

 e) Acknowledging the truth in what they are saying.
 Remember, there is truth in your position as well.
 Acknowledging the truth in both positions doesn’t diminish your position in any way.

 It is important that you only validate that which is true.
 If someone says the sky is green, you can validate why it might seem green to them, or even validate how frustrating it is to see a green sky when everyone else sees a blue sky, but don’t say the sky is green if it isn’t.
 For validation to be effective, it has to be authentic and genuine.
 Agreeing just to keep the peace or appear understanding is not true validation.

-To read more about validating others read the post Does Someone You Know Lack Empathy and Insight?
+To read about the impact of invaldiation read the post Does Someone You Know Lack Empathy and Insight?